-We see this inimical mindset in arrogant intellectuals, particularly of a political bent of mind, who become fanatics for some violent ideology trapped in a material view of life.
+We can observe this inimical mindset in arrogant intellectuals, particularly of a political bent of mind, who become fanatics for an ideology trapped in a exclusivist view of life.
 They engage in intellectual warfare with their enemies but have never looked within to their deeper consciousness beyond duality.

 This inimical mind is the “rajasic buddhi”, the intellect ruled by the quality of rajas meaning, pride, ambition, aggression and greed.
 It has a bias and agenda that it will enforce regardless of the data it examines or the other points of view that it hears.
 We must learn to question this not only in others but also in ourselves.

 Cultivating Your Mind as a Friend

-We must learn to regularly consciously examine our thoughts.
+We must learn to consciously examine our thoughts.
 If fear comes up we should ask our minds where the fear comes from, if it has any validity or what is consequences may be.
 We should question our minds and ask why they are bringing up an unnecessary instinctual fear when we can better judge situations from a place of detached awareness.
 We must awaken the inner force of higher intelligence to question the conditioned and distracted mind that we usually blindly follow and identify with.
 You should direct your mind from a place of inner seeing, not have it direct you according to its subconscious compulsions.
 Once we question our minds from a state of higher awareness they become silent.